Moecker/sdc_al/README.md

 This is the last step of the pipeline and implemented in the [Lane](Lane.py) class in method `draw_lines` in line #226 and `draw_test` in line #260.
 The method basically uses open-cv methods `cv2.fillPoly(color_warp, np.int_([pts]), (0, 255, 0))` for a green filled area between both detected lines, and `cv2.polylines(color_warp, np.int_([pts_left]), False, (0, 0, 255), thickness=20)` and `cv2.polylines(color_warp, np.int_([pts_right]), False, (255, 0, 0), thickness=20)` for left (red) and right (blue) line.

-As previously mentioned, the perpective transform (birdeye) needs to be back-warped to the original image pane.
+As previously mentioned, the perspective transform (birdeye) needs to be back-warped to the original image pane.
 We take use of the inverse matrix computed beforehand and call again the `cv2.warpPerspective` method from open-cv.

-The overly effect is done using the `cv.addWeighted` method wich applies a slighlty transparent version of the lane detection to the original (though distorted) image.
+The overly effect is done using the `cv.addWeighted` method which applies a slightly transparent version of the lane detection to the original (though distorted) image.
 Here is an example of my result on a test image:

 |Combined Birdeye|Combined Resulting Image|
 |---|---|